Our commitments – Modern Slavery Act Transparency Statement

 OCBC’s stated Purpose is to enable people and communities to realise their aspirations.
 Our set of corporate Values – Lasting Value, Integrity, Forward-looking, Respect, and Responsibility – define the ethos and culture of our organisation, promote a common desired behaviour in the way we engage one another and our stakeholders, as well as guide us in achieving our Purpose.
 Finally, our Ambition provides us with a collective target that we aspire towards – to become Asia’s leading financial services partner for a sustainable future.

 OCBC is the longest established Singapore bank, formed in 1932 from the merger of three local banks, the oldest of which was founded in 1912.
-We are the second largest financial services group in Southeast Asia by assets and one of the world’s most highly-rated banks, with an Aa1 rating from Moody’s.
-Recognised for its financial strength and stability, OCBC is consistently ranked among the World’s Top 50 Safest Banks by Global Finance and has been named Best Managed Bank in Singapore by The Asian Banker.
+It is one of the world’s most highly-rated banks, with Aa1 by Moody’s and AA- by both Fitch and S&P. Recognised for its financial strength and stability, OCBC is consistently ranked among the World’s Top 50 Safest Banks by Global Finance and has been named Best Managed Bank in Singapore by The Asian Banker.

-OCBC Group offers a broad array of commercial banking, specialist financial and wealth management services, ranging from consumer, corporate, investment, private and transaction banking to treasury, insurance, asset management and stockbroking services.
+OCBC is the second largest financial services group in Southeast Asia by assets.
+The Group offers a broad array of commercial banking, specialist financial and wealth management services, ranging from consumer, corporate, investment, private and transaction banking to treasury, insurance, asset management and stockbroking services.

-Our insurance subsidiary, Great Eastern Holdings, is the oldest and most established life insurance group in Singapore and Malaysia.
-Its asset management subsidiary, Lion Global Investors, is one of the largest private sector asset management companies in Southeast Asia.
+OCBC’s private banking services are provided by its wholly-owned subsidiary Bank of Singapore, which operates on a unique open-architecture product platform to source for the best-in-class products to meet its clients’ goals.
+Its insurance subsidiary, Great Eastern Holdings, is the oldest and most established life insurance group in Singapore and Malaysia.
+Its asset management subsidiary, Lion Global Investors, is one of the leading asset management companies in Southeast Asia.
+Its brokerage subsidiary, OCBC Securities, is one of the leading securities firms in Singapore.

 OCBC Group’s business in all our locations is office-based.
 The business activities undertaken by OCBC and the entities it owns or controls are supported by a network of suppliers providing goods and services, such as office supplies, computer systems, software applications, document management, professional services, financial services and other outsourced operations.

-- Our Third-Party Risk Management Policy and Procedure set out due diligence to be conducted on our prospective and current outsourced and third-party service providers.
+Additionally, our Third-Party Risk Management Policy and Procedure set out onboarding due diligence to be conducted on our prospective outsourced and third-party service providers, including their human resources practices.
+Ongoing due diligence reviews are also conducted on our current outsourced and third-party service providers, which include addressing the modern slavery risk in our supply chains.

 All employees are required to complete a training programme that raises awareness of modern slavery and to complete a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
 The training establishes the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our operations and supply chain and incorporates relevant examples of modern slavery and self-assessments.